 (forthcoming).
 ‘There is still life in me, despite what I have done’ – Assuaging woundedness through collective creativity, co-authored with Clara Vaughan.
 In Applied Theatre: Women and Criminal Justice, edited by Caoimhe McAvinchey, (London: Methuen Bloomsbury).2018.
 ‘The Press / Supress / Our stories of happiness / They choose to define us / As “suffering headliners”’: Theatre-Making with Women Living with HIV, co-authored with Matilda Mudyavanhu and Shema Tariq.
 In Viral Dramaturgies: HIV and AIDS Performance in the Twenty-First Century, edited by Alyson Campbell and Dirk Gindt, (London: Palgrave Macmillan).

 2017.
 Applied Theatre: Performing Health & Wellbeing, co-edited with Veronica Baxter (London: Methuen Bloomsbury).

 2015.
 Understanding Students Needs In Theatre Practice, co-authored with Sue Mayo.
 In Masters Level Teaching, Learning and Assessment: Issues in Design and Delivery, edited by Pauline Kneale, (London: Palgrave MacMillan), pp. 14-17.

 2015.
-Applied Theatre from A Southern African Perspective, co-authored with Munyaradzi Chatikobo.
-In The Journal of Applied Theatre and Performance, 20.3, pp. 381-390.
+Applied Theatre from A Southern African Perspective: a dialogue, co-authored with Munyaradzi Chatikobo.
+In Research in Drama Education: The Journal of Applied Theatre and Performance, 20.3, pp. 381-390.

 London Arts & Health Forum (Charity No 1135543) - Trustee